YV3399/E-jet-family-YV/Documentation/guide.markdown

 1. Verify that throttle levers are in the "idle" position, and the IGNITION switches (center pedestal) are in the "AUTO" position.
-2. Switch on both batteries (overhead panel, bottom left).
+2. Switch on both batteries (overhead panel, bottom left), and verify that the DC BUS TIES switch is in the AUTO position (up).
 3. Start the APU (overhead panel, center column, second panel from top).
+4. Wait for the APU switch to flip from the "START" position into the "ON" position - the APU is now ready.
-4. Turn on APU GEN and AC BUS MASTER (overhead panel, leftmost panel).
+5. Turn on APU GEN (overhead panel, leftmost panel).
+7. Verify that the AC BUS TIES knob is in the AUTO position.
+8. Verify that all three TRU's are on (TRU1, TRU ESS, TRU2 switches all in the up position).
-5. Open the engine switch covers (center pedestal), and flip the left engine switch into the "START" position.
+9. Open the engine switch covers (center pedestal), and flip the left engine switch into the "START" position.
-6. Watch N1 and N2 for the left engine come alive (EICAS screen)
+10. Watch N1 and N2 for the left engine come alive (EICAS screen)
-7. When the left starter switch has flipped back into the "RUN" position, repeat steps 4 and 5 for the right engine.
+11. When the left starter switch has flipped back into the "RUN" position, repeat steps 4 and 5 for the right engine.
-8. Close the engine switch covers.
+12. Close the engine switch covers.
-9. Turn on IDG 1 and IDG 2 (overhead panel, top left)
+13. Turn on IDG 1 and IDG 2 (overhead panel, top left)
-10. Turn off batteries and APU (overhead panel)
+14. Turn off APU GEN and APU (overhead panel)

 ## Autopilot